jina-ai/finetuner/README.md

 <!-- start elevator-pitch -->

-Finetuner allows you to perform experiments for tuning deep neural networks for better embeddings on search tasks.
-It accompanies [Jina](https://github.com/jina-ai/jina) to deliver the last mile of performance for domain-specific neural search applications.
+Finetuner accompanies [Jina](https://github.com/jina-ai/jina) to deliver the last mile of performance for domain-specific neural search applications.
+It allows you to perform fine-tuning experiments on deep neural networks (DNNs) for better embeddings on search tasks.
+Finetuner will run your experiments in the cloud for you, by interacting with an API that takes care of your experiments.

 🎛 **Designed for finetuning**: a deep learning client for leveling up your pretrained models in domain-specific neural search applications.

 🍰 **Easy to use**: fine-tuning with Finetuner is a piece of cake!
-Easily create your fine-tuning experiments and runs in just a few lines of code.
+Easily create your fine-tuning experiments and runs in just a few lines of code by interacting with an API that runs the jobs for you.

+☁ **Finetune in the cloud**: Finetuner runs your fine-tuning jobs on [Jina Cloud](https://github.com/jina-ai/jcloud).
+You never have to worry about provisioning (cloud) resources!

 🔱 **Simple yet powerful**: although interacting with the Finetuner is really simple, it nonetheless supports rich features such as siamese/triplet loss, metric learning, self-supervised pretraining, layer pruning, weights freezing, dimensionality reduction, and much more!